 New York City is an exciting mass of energy which creates its own buzz, and this electric vibe is on full display in Midtown Manhattan.
 This broad area south of Central Park is home to the city’s second major financial district, many iconic buildings like the Chrysler and Empire State Building’s, Grand Central Station and the flashy billboard lined section of Broadway known as Times Square.
 Midtown Manhattan is the outgoing personality of New York that jumps out in front of the cameras seeking attention.

-You can then find yourself in the heart of the entertainment district, seeing the hundreds of LED billboards of Times Square light up the city.
-This is where you will find some of the best theatres both on and off Broadway.
+This is the heart of the entertainment district, with hundreds of LED billboards of Times Square lighting up the city.
+This is where you will find some of the best theatres both on and off-Broadway.
+Welcome to the tourist nexus of NYC.

 The second time I visited New York, I decided to take a trip to the top of this tower, and the views from above just can’t be beaten.
 Below I have featured a few pictures from both the top of the Rockefeller Center and Empire State Buildings.
 The view of Manhattan from above puts the size of this city in perspective.
 The reason I especially like the top of the Rockefeller is that you get to take pictures of Central Park and the Empire State Building.
 Bonus points if you can make it at sunset.